-The Ministry for Primary Industries (MPI) is seeking tangata whenua and stakeholder information and views on a proposal to change the management settings for flatfish in FLA 3, 1(see Figure 1) for the remainder of the 2015/16 fishing year.
-FLA 3 is one of a limited number of stocks whose TAC can be adjusted during a fishing year in response to increases in abundance.
+The Ministry for Primary Industries (MPI) is seeking tangata whenua and stakeholder information and views on a proposal to change the management settings for flatfish in FLA 3, (see Figure 1) for the remainder of the 2016/17 fishing year.
+FLA 3 is one of a limited number of stocks whose total allowable catch (TAC) can be increased during a fishing year in response to increases in stock abundance.

-The current TAC, total allowable commercial catch (TACC) and allowances for FLA 3 are shown as status quo in Table 1.
+The current TAC, total allowable commercial catch (TACC) and allowances for FLA 3 are shown as the status quo in Table 1.
 These are commonly referred to as "baseline settings" because of the provisions to make increases for the FLA 3 TAC within a fishing year.